lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 The keyword `return` indicates the function should exit and return the value of the expression on the right-hand-side of he `return` operator.

-    // Define a function that has 2 paramters function add(a, b) {
+    // Define a function that has 2 parameters function add(a, b) {
         return a + b;
     }